 Plitvice is the oldest national park in southeast Europe and the largest in Croatia.
 Inside the park, 16 interconnected lakes wow visitors with dazzling emerald colors and dramatic waterfalls.

-We arrived in the rural town of Rakovica mid-afternoon and easily found our guest house for the night, the Rooms Ruhige Lage 1, located about 15 kilometers from the entrance to the park.
+We arrive in the rural town of Rakovica mid-afternoon and easily find our guest house for the night, the Villa Ruhige Lage, located about 15 kilometers from the entrance to the park.

-Like most accommodations near the park, Rooms Ruhige was basically a large country home converted to a guest house.
-It had beautiful views of the countryside from the terrace and the staff were very helpful in explaining the entry locations at the park and tips for our visit the next day.
-They also suggested a local restaurant down the street where we later walked for dinner.
+Like most accommodations near the park, Villa Ruhige Lage is basically a large country home converted to a guest house.
+It has beautiful views of the countryside from the terrace and the staff are very helpful in explaining the entry locations at the park and tips for our visit tomorrow.
+They also suggest a local restaurant just a short walk down the street for dinner.

 How to Beat the Crowds at Plitvice Lakes National Park

 Before our trip, I engaged in diligent research to develop a strategy to beat the anticipated crowds at the park.

 This strategy can really be summed up in five simple words…